-- 1) Funds shall not be transferred into or out of this allotment category. - 2) PSUs shall prioritize enrollment in the program to students who are at risk, as defined in State Board of Education policy ALTP-002, and/or students identified as having been disproportionately impacted by the COVID-19 pandemic. - 3) PSUs shall submit a program plan in accordance with, and including the elements within, the Summer Career Accelerator Program Guidance document to the Office of Learning Recovery and Acceleration by September 1, 2022.
+1) Funds shall not be transferred into or out of this allotment category.

-- 4) Any public school unit without an approved application in CCIP as of August 15, 2022 will forfeit its allotment under this PRC.
-Unallotted funds will be reallocated to public school units with an approved application. - 5) LEAs receiving funds for the NC District Summer Learning Network shall update their program plan to address updates to the summer learning program with the Office of Learning Recovery and Acceleration.
+- 2) PSUs shall prioritize enrollment in the program to students who are at risk, as defined in State Board of Education policy ALTP-002, and/or students identified as having been disproportionately impacted by the COVID-19 pandemic. - 3) PSUs shall submit a program plan in accordance with, and including the elements within, the Summer Career Accelerator Program Guidance document to the Office of Learning Recovery and Acceleration by September 1, 2022. - 4) Any public school unit without an approved application in CCIP as of August 15, 2022 will forfeit its allotment under this PRC.
+Unallotted funds will be reallocated to public school units with an approved application.